Picnic Shelter Reservations

 What is included with a picnic shelter reservation?

-Can I bring a bounce house to my reservation?
+Can I bring a bounce house to my shelter reservation?

 Yes, with a Park Use Permit.
-A shelter reservation is also required if at Marshall, LeRoy Haagen, Marine or Fisher Basin Parks.
+A shelter reservation is also required at Marshall, LeRoy Haagen, Marine or Fisher Basin Parks.
 A certificate of insurance is required and an attendant from the bounce house company must be on site to operate the inflatable for the duration of the rental.
-The bounce house vendor must be listed on the Certified Amusement Ride Operators for the State of Washington’s Labor and Industries
+The bounce house vendor must be listed on the Certified Amusement Ride Operators for the State of Washington’s Labor and Industries.
+Personal bounce houses are not allowed in City of Vancouver Parks and will not be permitted.

 Can I hold a sporting event or tournament at a park?